 Module 3: Proactive Produces

-In this interactive session Willy Allison and Bill Zender discuss the cheating busts that made the news around the world.
-And they’ll also talk about some that didn’t make the news.
-Willy and Bill will breakdown and analyze how the scams work and with the help of the audience rank them in terms of impact and ingenuity.
-They will also examine what types of scams are trending, what the 2024 scams have in common and what casinos should do to sharpen their defenses against scammers in 2025.
-(Translation Services Available)
+In this interactive session Willy Allison and Bill Zender discuss the cheating busts that made the news around the world (they’ll also talk about some that didn’t make the news).
+They will break down and analyze how the scams work and with the help of the audience rank them in terms of impact and ingenuity.
+The hosts will also examine what types of scams are trending.
+What do the 2025 scams have in common?
+What should casinos do to sharpen their defenses against scammers in 2026?